invenia/blog/draft01.md

 In our `iterate` function we define a default value for `state` which is used when `iterate` is called with one argument. [^defaults]

-This already less code than the old interface required, but we can reduce it further using another new [feature](https://github.com/JuliaLang/julia/pull/23337) of Julia 0.7.
+This is already less code than the old interface required, but we can reduce it further using another new [feature](https://github.com/JuliaLang/julia/pull/23337) of Julia 0.7.

 ```julia
 Base.iterate(it::EveryNth, (el, i)=(it.start, 0)) = i >= it.length ? nothing : (el, (el + it.n, i + 1))